hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/075_the_way_to_the_realisation_of_a_universal_religion.md

 ---
-title: 'THE WAY TO THE REALISATION OF
+title: '075 THE WAY TO THE REALISATION OF

   A UNIVERSAL RELIGION'

 ---

 ## THE WAY TO THE REALISATION OF A UNIVERSAL RELIGION